nicolasbeauvais/lari18n/readme.md

 ## Using Lari18n

-Lari18n help you to archieve a new translation process, for that you must use the native [laravel localization system](http://laravel.com/docs/4.2/localization), and your app base language (falback_locale) translation files must be filed.
+Lari18n help you to archieve a new translation process, for that you must use the native [laravel localization system](http://laravel.com/docs/4.2/localization), and your app base language (falback_locale) translation files must be up to date.

 To activate Lari18n you can use the activate method.
 For example in a filter for a specific role of your application.
 ```php